wd-shiroma/tooterminal/README.md

 **For out of Japanese speakers**

 This client's text is written by Japanese.
-If you hope any language, please write issue and contribute our repository.
+If you hope any another language, please write issue and join to contribute our repository.

 **一般ユーザの方**